mafintosh/blog/posts/stability-first.md

 * It introduced a new core url module - a module that could easily have been published to npm instead.
 * It deprecated the Buffer constructor when not using `new`.
 A change that deprecated >1000 npm modules and their dependents.

 In addition there is now [a PR open to deprecate the Buffer constructor entirely](https://github.com/nodejs/node/pull/7152).
-A change that effects tens of thousands modules if not more.
+A change that affects tens of thousands modules if not more.

 All these changes made me realize how much the priorities of Node has changed in the past years.